Daniel Richard: Biography

 Born in Bagnols-sur-Cèze on 19 April 1944, Richard's mother died when he was three years old.
 The grandson of a polytechnician, he attended the École nationale de l'aviation civile from 1964 to 1966 and earned a degree in engineering.

 At the age of 25, Richard began working for the firm Bossard Consultant.
 He was later hired by 3 Suisses, which he led ten years later.
 In 1997, LVMH appointed him manager of Sephora, succeeding Dominique Mandonnaud.
 In 2001, he became director of development and innovation of the Groupe Galeries Lafayette.
-He was elected CEO of Nova Press in 2007, replacing Jean-François Bizot, who had passed away.
+He was elected CEO of Nova Press in 2007, replacing Jean-François Bizot, who had died.

 In 2009, Richard took over the clothing brand Souleiado with his son, Stéphane.
 In 2018, the two had a dispute and Stéphane sued his father.
 Daniel Richard was dismissed in 2020 in a decision made by a commercial court in Tarascon and confirmed by the Court of Appeal of Aix-en-Provence, which stated that he had displayed "behavior unsuitable for a manager".
 He felt "betrayed" by his son and appealed to the Court of Cassation.